 During 2001 the corporation put together their distinctive modern marketing-name & logo "Peonyshop.com" and they began focusing on increasing exceptional peonies.
 Throughout the year 2002 this company opened their own online peonyshop.com with Peonies & Buxus.
 In 2003 Joshua Scholten began with breeding peonies.
 Then in 2004 this particular company started to export peonies of the Netherlands all around Europe, America and also Asia.

 Nowadays our peony nursery is focused on expanding and multiplying special, good quality peony roots which have been offered for sale and exported to all over the world.
 Additionally this company additionally cut peonies primarily supporting the Dutch peony flower market place.The things we pride:

 - The high-quality of our products

-- Our substantial assortment peonies like Mandarin's Coat
+- Our substantial assortment of pink peonies like Mandarin's Coat

 - Our Peony Nursery of high potential pink Peonies for the garden.

 Growing Mandarins Coat a pink dwarf Peony flower

 The fall season has been the right period of time regarding seeding a peony plant.
 These peony plants are incredibly long-lived plants staying alive nearly fifty to a max of 70 yrs, so as soon as you get the peonies planted rightly, you definitely will benefit from the peonies for years.
 These plants have a preference for some sort of sunlit place having a well-drained soil.
 A good air movement presented around the the peony plant is required.
 These kinds of settings allow peonies stay away from illness issues.
 To prepare the seeding hole for a bare-root peony plant, dig the ground to a level of 12-18inches.
 Work with garden tools to remove the edges of the seeding hole at the same time.
 It is always extremely significant that the "eyes, ", or growth nodes, located close to the bottom of the old stem, end up no more than 2 " under the dirt surface area.